-San Luis Obispo Council of Governments (SLOCOG), Santa Barbara County Association of Governments (SBCAG) and AMBAG, three MPOs of the California's Central Coast region, were awarded a Caltrans planning grant in the amount of \$650,000 which is matched with local funds of \$400,000.
-Under this project, consulting support staff is developing a cost effective and advanced activity-based modeling framework for all three MPO.
-The final product will be three fully functional Activity-Based Models (ABM), utilized by the three MPOs, Caltrans, Regional Transportation Planning Agencies (RTPAs), transit agencies and local jurisdictions to evaluate land use and transportation policies while also meeting California State Senate Bill 375 (SB 375) requirements.
-Agency staff prepared draft model technical reports and presentation materials for the national level professional peer review panel to conduct the peer review held on September 23 & 24, 2020.
-This is a multi-year project and expected to be completed by August 2021.
+In Fiscal Year 2016-2017, San Luis Obispo Council of Governments (SLOCOG), Santa Barbara County Association of Governments (SBCAG) and AMBAG, the three MPOs of the California's Central Coast region, were awarded a Caltrans planning grant in the amount of \$650,000 which was matched with local funds of \$400,000.
+Under this project, consulting support staff developed a cost effective and advanced activity-based modeling framework for all three MPOs.
+The final product will be three fully functional Regional Travel Demand Model (RTDM), utilized by the three MPOs, Caltrans, Regional Transportation Planning Agencies (RTPAs), transit agencies and local jurisdictions to evaluate land use and transportation policies while also meeting California State Senate Bill 375 (SB 375) requirements.
+During FY 2020-21, agency staff prepared draft model technical reports, presentation materials and presented at the national level professional panel to conduct peer review which was held on September 23-24, 2020.
+After incorporating peer review recommendations, the final RTDM was developed and used for the development of 2045 MTP/SCS.
+This is a multi-year project and was completed in August 2021.